dujanhung/evtsbx-api-doc/lua/es_Player.md

 >to calculate player's up direction, use this one together with `es.Player.Position` .

 >[!CAUTION]
->don't always rely on this one to calculate player's up direction, because it would become incorrect if player was in the seat and enable orbit mode.
+>don't always rely on this one to calculate player's up direction, because it would become incorrect if player was sitting in the seat and enable orbit mode.

 ___